 The discretionary decisions made during intake represent a significant opportunity to identify and engage community-based alternatives to detention.
 By working with intake units to provide assessment services and diversion opportunities, communities and agencies can ensure that the needs of youth are identified early and that youth are diverted (when appropriate) before they and their families experience the negative effects of system contact.
 Return to Figure 1.

 Diversion: One process that can happen at any point in a youth’s involvement with the juvenile justice system is diversion.
-Diversion is an attempt to channel youthful offenders away from the juvenile justice system.
-The concept of diversion is based on
+Diversion is an attempt to channel young people who commit offenses away from the juvenile justice system.
+The concept of diversion is based on:

-- the theory that processing certain youth through the juvenile justice system may do more harm than good;1
+- the theory that processing certain youth through the juvenile justice system may do more harm than good 2

-- the idea of reducing stigmatization for youth who have committed relatively minor acts might best be handled outside the formal system; and
+- the idea of reducing stigmatization for youth who have committed relatively minor acts might best be handled outside the formal system

-- a method to address overburdened juvenile courts and overcrowded juvenile justice institutions, so that courts and institutions can focus on more serious offenders.
+- the notion that diversion offers a cost-effective method to address overburdened juvenile courts and overcrowded juvenile justice institutions, so that courts and institutions can focus on more serious offenses.

 Detention: The most common use of secure detention facilities is as a short-term “holding” facility for youth while they await processing and/or disposition.
 However, some states also use detention as a holding facility for youth awaiting placement after adjudication.
 In any case, detention is not intended to be punitive.
 The state or local jurisdiction is usually responsible for providing education, recreation, medical attention, assessment, counseling, and other intervention supports and services.
 The intent is to maintain a youth's well-being during his or her short-term stay in custody.

-Two of the recognized benefits of detention services are maintaining the safety of the public and providing initial quality screening and assessment services for youth who come into contact with the justice system.
-The data collected through the use of a validated screening and risk and needs assessment tool can prove to be invaluable to the youth, family, court, and child-serving agencies as decisions are made that address the youth’s future.
+Despite these pervading sentiments against detention among researchers in the field, two of the recognized and intended benefits of detention services are maintaining the safety of the public and providing initial quality screening and assessment services for youth who encounter the justice system.
+The data collected using a validated screening and risk and needs assessment tool can prove to be invaluable to the youth, family, court, and child-serving agencies as decisions are made that address the youth’s future.
+This is particularly true given the prevalence of mental, emotional, and behavioral disorders and learning and intellectual disabilities among justice-involved youth.
 Return to Figure 1.

 Judicial processing: Judicial processing includes adjudication and disposition.
 Adjudication refers to the process of conducting a hearing, considering evidence, and making a delinquency determination.
 If a youth is found delinquent during the adjudicatory process, a disposition plan is developed.
 The disposition plan is similar to sentencing within the adult system.
 This plan details the consequences of the youth’s offense (e.g., probation, placement in a juvenile correctional facility, restitution).
 Development of the plan is based on a detailed history of the youth and assessment of available support systems and programs.
 It can include psychological evaluations and diagnostic testing.